Table of Contents

 Photography Marketing Ideas for Online: SEO, Directories, Collaborations with Influencers, and Your Website

 1. Work on the SEO for your photography website

 These days, everybody relies on the Internet to do research, and this is why SEO is important.
 It’s a big topic to cover and there’s a lot to learn, but at the very least, you should rank for local search.
 If you’re a maternity photographer living in York, for example, you should rank for the keywords ‘maternity photographer in York’ or ‘York maternity photographer’.

 2. Name your photos and post titles with Google-friendly descriptions

 As a part of your SEO effort, you should name your photos and post titles with phrases that can easily be picked up by search engines.
-Instead of naming your photos and article ‘Jennifer and Matt’s Wedding’, write something descriptive that explains the wedding, like ‘A Bohemian Wedding at Poconos Pine Forest’.
+Instead of naming your photos and the article ‘Jennifer and Matt’s Wedding’, write something descriptive that explains the wedding, like ‘A Bohemian Wedding at Poconos Pine Forest’.
 This is important to help search engines to find your images and posts.

 3. Write a unique and personal ‘About Us’ page